Café Hillel: History

 In 1998, Koby and Yossi Sherf opened the first branch of Café Hillel on Jerusalem's Hillel Street, the source of the chain's name.
 They envisioned a coffee shop with a relaxed "Jerusalemite" atmosphere serving world-class coffee and food.

-Most of the branches are run by franchises, with only two or three owned directly by the company.
+Most of the branches were run by franchises, with only two or three owned directly by the company.
+The chain had over 25 branches around the country.
+Cafe Hillel sells its own private label coffee and has a red and black color scheme.

 In 2003, seven people were killed and over 50 wounded in the Café Hillel bombing, a suicide attack at Jerusalem's German Colony branch of the cafe.
-Dr. David Applebaum, an emergency room doctor who had treated numerous suicide attack victims himself, was killed along with his 20-year-old daughter Nava Applebaum, who was to be married the next day.
+Café Hillel closed down the same year.

-The chain now has over 25 branches around the country.
-Cafe Hillel sells its own private label coffee and has a red and black color scheme.
+Café Hileni, a stand-alone restaurant, uses the chain's former URL and builds on Café Hillel's reputation.